 2.3.2.
 Felony murder

 An example of felony murder in an SBS case is intentionally shaking a baby in an unsafe manner (which is felony child abuse), and the baby dies as a result of the abuse.
-Even if the person did not intend for the baby to die, he/she would still face first-degree murder charges because he/she caused the death while committing felony child abuse.
+Even if the person did not intend for the baby to die, they would still face first-degree murder charges because they caused the death while committing felony child abuse.